Physical Education Intent

-As part of our skills based PE curriculum, children will receive two one hour slots per week – one provided by their class teacher and the other by sports specialists.
+As part of our skills based PE curriculum, children will receive two one hour slots per week .

-The teacher led lessons will focus more on the skills needed to be successful when participating in physical activity as a whole and enabling them to live long healthy lives.
-The class teachers will begin to use the strategies used in Real PE.
+The lessons will focus on the skills needed to be successful when participating in physical activity as a whole and enabling them to live long healthy lives.
+The class teachers will use the strategies used in Real PE and Real Gym.

 What is Real PE?

 Real PE is a PE curriculum philosophy and approach which helps ALL children develop the physical literacy, emotional and thinking skills to achieve in PE, sport and life.
 It places the learner at the heart of practice with the ultimate goal of transforming how we teach PE, applying all of the high quality learning and teaching skills that have become the norm in other subjects.

 Real Gym is an innovative approach to support teachers to deliver high quality gymnastics in school and create rounded learners.
 This vibrant programme develops Fundamental Movement Skills (FMS) via gymnastic activities providing children with a springboard for future opportunities.